 What do the French eat for breakfast?

-— Juice, coffee or tea or even hot chocolate or café au lait in a bowl (not a mug).
+— Apple or orange juice, a cup of coffee or tea or even hot chocolate (chocolat chaud) or café au lait in a bowl (not a mug).
 Instant coffee is popular but so are pod-based coffee machines like Tassimo and Nespresso machines.

 On weekends, the French tend to spend a little more time at the table enjoying their breakfast and usually eat later than during the week.